November 27, 2019

 Trainer

-It becomes complicated when looking at the multitude of different learning methods.
-It is often not entirely clear which form of E-Learning the customer actually wants: blended learning, microlearning, video training, or WBT?
-To make the optimal decision as a trainer, you need to know:
+It gets tricky when looking at the plethora of different learning methods.
+It is often not entirely clear which form of e-learning the customer actually desires: blended learning, microlearning, video training or WBT?
+As a trainer, to make the optimal decision here, you need to know:

 1. what the terms actually mean,

-2. where the differences between the methods lie, and
+2. where the differences between the methods lie and

 3. for which purpose each is best suited.